hoangduytran/blender-manual/manual/animation/drivers/drivers_panel.rst

          The RNA name of the property, based on a subset of Python attribute access syntax.
          For example: ``location.x`` or ``location[0]`` for the X location animation channel value (before parenting or constraints), or ``["prop_name"]`` for a custom property.
+      Fallback
+         If enabled, allows specifying a fallback value to use as the variable value if the RNA Path cannot be resolved, instead of causing a driver evaluation failure.
+For more info see :ref:`Context Property <bpy.types.DriverVariable.type.CONTEXT_PROP>` below.

       .. tip::